Skip to product information

 Type of propagation

-Spread occurs via seeds.
+Propagation occurs via seeds.

-Other Names
+Other names

 Botanical names: Pisum sativum L. convar. medullare

-English Names: Pith Pea, Marrow pea, Wrinkled pea
+English names: Pith Pea, Marrow pea, Wrinkled pea

 German names: Erbse, Markerbse

-Portuguese Names: Ervilha, Ervilha de neve
+Portuguese names: Ervilha, Ervilha de neve

-Spanish Names: Guisante, Guisante de tuétano
+Spanish names: Guisante, Guisante de tuétano

 French names: Pois, Pois à moelle, Pois à courge